MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/applications.md

 You can just prepare a quantum register of $n$ qubits in state $\ket{1}$.

 The circuit contains the QFT and several controlled gates.
-The QFT gate has been described [previously](xref:microsoft.quantum.libraries.overview.standard.algorithms).
+(The QFT gate is described in [Quantum algorithms](xref:microsoft.quantum.libraries.overview.standard.algorithms)).
 The controlled-$U_a$ gate maps $\ket{x}$ to $\ket{(ax)\text{ mod } N}$ if the control qubit is $\ket{1}$, and maps $\ket{x}$ to $\ket{x}$ otherwise.

 To achieve $(a^nx)\text{ mod } N$, you can simply apply controlled-$U_{a^n}$, where you calculate $a^n \text{ mod } N$ classically to plug into the quantum circuit.